dyammons/scrna-seq/analysis-code/README.md

 ### These instructions are designed to help you create a conda envrionemnt to run the R based analysis code on the SUMMIT server.

+NOTE: while `conda` is convenient to use there are some problems with reproducibility and portability for software in the environment.
+So, if possible, the use of a `Singularity` container is preferred.
+Additional information will be provided in time. - DA 11.13.2023

 #### First, create a .condarc file if there is not already one in your home directory
 ```sh
 nano .condarc